 Birth defects have also skyrocketed.
-Recent scientific studies strongly suggest that DU is a teratogen that can interfere with the pre-natal development of a fetus, and many have attributed the U.S. military's use of DU to the elevated birth defect rates in Iraq.
-178 One doctor in Fallujah reported that as of December 29, 2011 she had personally logged 699 cases of birth defects since October 2009.
-179 This amounts to a rate of 14.7 per cent of all babies born in Fallujah, which is 14 times greater than the birth defect rate in Hiroshima and Nagasaki after the U.S. nuclear bombing.
-180 The same doctor revealed in a recent interview that even a decade after the war, the remarkably high birth defect rate of 14.7% had not dropped, and may be even higher due to underreporting.
-181 Local reporting collected by Federation of Workers' Councils and Unions corroborate this account, with one doctor at a local maternity hospital noting that he sees at least twelve cases of severe defects a month.
-182 Many of the children die soon after birth but others survive with deformities so rare they have not been given a medical name.
-183 As an initial step to determining causality, researchers have analyzed the hair of parents of children with
+Recent scientific studies strongly suggest that DU is a teratogen that can interfere with the pre-natal development of a fetus, and many have attributed the U.S. military's use of DU to the elevated birth defect rates in Iraq.184 Reports from Fallujah in particular have consistently revealed a high rate of congenital birth defects,185 which researchers have linked to intense U.S. operations there following which DU contamination was found.186 One doctor in Fallujah reported that, as of December 29, 2011, she had personally logged 699 cases of birth defects since October 2009.187 The same doctor revealed in a recent interview that even a decade after the war, the remarkably high birth defect rate of 14.7% had not dropped and may be even higher due to underreporting.188 Local reporting collected by the Federation of Workers Councils and Unions in Iraq corroborate this account, with one doctor at a local maternity hospital noting that he sees at least twelve cases of severe defects a month.189 Many of the children die soon after birth but others survive with deformities so rare that they have not been given a medical name.190 As an initial step to determining causality, researchers have analyzed the hair of parents of children with congenital anomalies in Fallujah and found an unusually high level of contamination by metals, including uranium and lead.191 been stored and/or tested in the area, which was also the largest burn pit used by the military in Iraq, the possible effects of which are discussed further below.
+Women's groups have undertaken surveys that indicate that one-quarter of newborns are suffering from disabilities.193 The Haweeja district has a population of roughly 109,000 people, yet a local clinic reports that it has documented between 400-600 incidences of severe birth defects.194 Advocates report that the villages suffering from the most defects and cancer are the ones immediately down-wind of a U.S. base training field.195 Independent investigation, study and research are needed to determine the cause of the high rate of birth defects.